tiannacta/intro-to-professional-web-dev/src/chapters/how-programs-work/programming-languages.rst

 learning the next is much, much easier.
 Adding a third becomes child's play.

 The reason for this is that thinking like a coder does not change with the language.
-Your logic, reasoning, and problem solving skills apply just as well for JavaScript as they do for Python, Swift and C#.
+Your logic, reasoning, and problem-solving skills apply just as well for JavaScript as they do for Python, Swift and C#.
 To display text on the screen in Python, we use ``print()``, for JavaScript we use ``console.log();``, for C# the command is ``Console.WriteLine();``.
 The *syntax* for each language